How to Conduct a Remote Interview to Find and Attract the Best Hires

 - Can they match your energy through screens?

 Soft skills dictate how capable someone is at learning and growing in skill, so even if they don’t quite meet the requisite hard skill criteria, it may not take very long for them to do so if they have the right soft skills.
-That’s why you will want to evaluate both hard and soft skills during every step of the interview process.
+That’s why you want to evaluate both hard and soft skills during every step of the interview process.

 While skills-based questions will vary depending on the position you’re filling, questions to gauge communication, character, and emotional intelligence may not.